Radioactive waste: Mill tailings

 Uranium tailings are waste by-product materials left over from the rough processing of uranium-bearing ore.
 They are not significantly radioactive.
-Mill tailings are sometimes referred to as 11(e)2 wastes, from the section of the Atomic Energy Act of 1946 that defines them.
+Mill tailings are sometimes referred to as 11(e)2 wastes, from the section of the US Atomic Energy Act of 1946 that defines them.
 Uranium mill tailings typically also contain chemically hazardous heavy metal such as lead and arsenic.
 Vast mounds of uranium mill tailings are left at many old mining sites, especially in Colorado, New Mexico, and Utah.

 Although mill tailings are not very radioactive, they have long half-lives.
 Mill tailings often contain radium, thorium and trace amounts of uranium.

 Low-level waste

 Low-level waste (LLW) is generated from hospitals and industry, as well as the nuclear fuel cycle.
 Low-level wastes include paper, rags, tools, clothing, filters, and other materials which contain small amounts of mostly short-lived radioactivity.
-Materials that originate from any region of an Active Area are commonly designated as LLW as a precautionary measure even if there is only a remote possibility of being contaminated with radioactive materials.
+Materials that originate from any region of an active area are commonly designated as LLW as a precautionary measure even if there is only a remote possibility of being contaminated with radioactive materials.
 Such LLW typically exhibits no higher radioactivity than one would expect from the same material disposed of in a non-active area, such as a normal office block.
 Example LLW includes wiping rags, mops, medical tubes, laboratory animal carcasses, and more.
-LLW waste makes 94% of all radioactive waste volume in the UK.
+LLW makes up 94% of all radioactive waste volume in the UK.
+Most of it is disposed of in Cumbria, first in landfill style trenches, and now using grouted metal containers that are stacked in concrete vaults.
+A new site in the north of Scotland is the Dounreay site which is prepared to withstand a 4m tsunami.

 Some high-activity LLW requires shielding during handling and transport but most LLW is suitable for shallow land burial.
 To reduce its volume, it is often compacted or incinerated before disposal.
 Low-level waste is divided into four classes: class A, class B, class C, and Greater Than Class C (GTCC).

 Intermediate-level waste

 Intermediate-level waste (ILW) contains higher amounts of radioactivity compared to low-level waste.
 It generally requires shielding, but not cooling.
 Intermediate-level wastes includes resins, chemical sludge and metal nuclear fuel cladding, as well as contaminated materials from reactor decommissioning.
 It may be solidified in concrete or bitumen or mixed with silica sand and vitrified for disposal.
 As a general rule, short-lived waste (mainly non-fuel materials from reactors) is buried in shallow repositories, while long-lived waste (from fuel and fuel reprocessing) is deposited in geological repository.
 Regulations in the United States do not define this category of waste; the term is used in Europe and elsewhere.
-ILW makes 6% of all radioactive waste volume in the UK.
+ILW makes up 6% of all radioactive waste volume in the UK.